b10wf15h3d/b10wf15h3d.github.io/_posts/2022-10-18-Blue-Team-Level-1-Review.md

 My favourite knowledge domain has to be Digital Forensics.
 I had a strong interesting in DF from a young age, even meeting investigators due my connections in the security industry however attempts to break into it was futile.

+Anyway this was great as I got to dissect hard drive images using tools such as Autopsy.
+I wished there were more labs to this but from more of a personal enjoyment than a lack of material.

 ## Additional Material

 Once I completed the course material and the labs that were available at the time I nowhere felt confident in regards to tackling the exam.
 So I signed up to Security Blue Team's equivalent to hackthebox, Blue Team Labs.